 - Prohibit the transfer or possession of assault weapons, 50 caliber rifles or large capacity ammunition magazines;

 - Impose licensing or background check requirements on long gun purchasers;

 - Require firearms dealers to obtain a state license;

 - Impose a waiting period prior to the physical transfer of a firearm;

 - Limit the number of firearms that may be purchased at one time;

 - Allow local governments to regulate firearms; or

 - Allow law enforcement discretion to deny a concealed handgun license.

-In 2015, Michigan ranked 29th among the states in the number of gun deaths per capita.
-In 2014, 1,093 people died from firearm-related injuries in Michigan.
-In 2009, Michigan supplied the ninth lowest number of crime guns to other states per capita, and the state imports more crime guns than it exports.
+In 2016, Michigan ranked 27th highest among the states in the number of gun deaths per capita.
+In 2016, 1,230 people died from firearm-related injuries in Michigan.
+In 2016, Michigan supplied the tenth lowest number of crime guns to other states per capita, and the state imports more crime guns than it exports.